 Applying for SIE funding

 All application materials must be submitted through a common application on the Sponsored Internships & Experiences portal on Survey Monkey Apply, an online application website.
-The application portal is now closed and will reopen in February 2023.
-Funding is granted on a rolling basis as opportunities are confirmed.

 After logging in using Single Sign On, applicants will provide all the necessary documents directly to Survey Monkey Apply.
 Materials are not accepted in hard copy or via email.
 Please note, only one application by each student will be accepted.